LanthaRadium/StoryTeller/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 > **NOTICE**
-> This repository will continue to evolve based on feedback gathered during my bachelor’s thesis interviews (teachers, researchers, and software engineers).
+> This repository will continue to evolve based on feedback gathered during my bachelor’s thesis interviews.
-> Planned upgrades include improved validation, UX refinements for children (ages 5–8), and more modular audio controls.
+> Planned upgrades include improved narration, UX refinements for children (ages 5–8), and more control of the story options.
 See **Roadmap** below.

-A modular, end-to-end **AI storytelling application** that generates short children’s stories, narrates them with TTS, and layers background music.
-Built as a research-driven demo to explore **promptable, swappable components** in an AI pipeline.
+A modular, end-to-end **AI storytelling application** that generates short children’s stories, narrates them with TTS, and adds small music clips.
+Built as a research-driven demo to explore the usage of AI for creating and narrating children's stories.

 ---

 ## Highlights (Portfolio Summary)

-- ✨ **Metadata-driven prompts:** users choose **setting**, **characters**, and **themes**
+- ✨ **Metadata-driven prompts:** users choose a **setting**, up to 3 **characters**, and a **theme**
 - 🧠 **LLM story generation:** Llama 3.1 with a **three-act structure**
 - ✅ **Quality gate:** readability & word-count checks (TextStat), basic safety filtering
 - 🔊 **Narration:** MeloTTS voice generation
-- 🎵 **Music:** MusicGen-Small background loops per scene
+- 🎵 **Music:** MusicGen-Small music transition clips
 - 🧪 **Modular by design:** each stage can be replaced independently
 - 🖥️ **Gradio UI:** simple interface to run the whole pipeline